 Highly sensitive people tend to have heightened perception and deeper processing.
 This is because they tend to process information deeply, which can make them great listeners and collaborators.

-Highly sensitive people tend to have a well-developed understanding of relationships due to a more remarkable aptitude for identifying the emotional states of others.
+Highly sensitive people tend to have a well-developed understanding of relationships due to a more remarkable aptitude for identifying the emotional cues and states of others.

-They also tend to notice subtleties, hidden patterns and make connections that others may not.
+They also tend to be keenly aware of subtleties and hidden patterns, making connections that others may not.
 They also have a deep appreciation for beauty.
 This makes them good counselors, artists, advisors, scientists, coaches, healers, and teachers.

-5. Being highly sensitive correlates with certain personality traits
+5. Being a highly sensitive person correlates with certain personality traits

-Research has found a correlation between 3 main personality traits and highly sensitive people.
-These personality traits are Increased neuroticism, openness to experience, and lower extroversion.
+Research has found a correlation between 3 common personality traits and highly sensitive people.
+These personality traits are increased neuroticism, openness to experience, and lower extroversion.

 Neuroticism means that someone is prone to experiencing negative emotions.
 These are feelings of sadness, anger, and anxiety.
 Highly sensitive people have these tendencies as well.
 This is because they can easily feel overwhelmed with their thoughts or emotions that the environment around them.

-Openness to experience means that someone has a general interest in new ideas, things that are unusual or different.
+Openness to experience means that someone has a general interest in new ideas or things that are unusual or different.
 Highly sensitive people may be more prone to this trait because they tend to experience the world in a very dynamic way and appreciate the variety of life experiences.

 Extroversion is often described as outgoing behavior and the desire to be around other people.
 Highly sensitive people are more likely to be introverts and self-reflectors.
 They tend towards deep thinking, creativity, empathy, shyness, and worry about the future or past events in their lives.

-6. Being highly sensitive is not a psychological disorder
+6. Being a highly sensitive person is not a psychological disorder

 Being highly sensitive is not a psychological disorder.
 It’s just identifying someone more prone to being deeply affected by their environment, thoughts, and emotions.

-Highly sensitive people process life differently from others, making them feel overwhelmed with too much information sometimes or overstimulated from all types of stimuli.
+Highly sensitive people process life differently from others, making them feel overwhelmed with too much information or overstimulated from all types of external stimuli.

-On extreme ends of the spectrum, such as highly sensitive, may be more prone to developing mental health disorders or psychological disorders.
+On extreme ends of the spectrum of sensitivity, HSPs may be more prone to developing mental health disorders or psychological disorders.
+This is especially true for those who did not have a supportive environment for their sensitivity in early childhood.

 Especially if they go through adverse experiences, highly sensitive people may be more prone to develop disorders such as anxiety or depression.
 However, being highly sensitive is not a psychological or mental health disorder in itself.